 If the device optical surface requires cleaning, the use of de-ionized water or isopropyl alcohol is recommended.
-A few gentile brushes with a soft swab are appropriate.
+A few gentle brushes with a soft swab are appropriate.
 Avoid potentially abrasive cleaning and manipulating tools and excessive force that can scratch the optical surface.

-If the OPT3001-Q1 device performs less than optimally, inspect the optical surface for dirt, scratches, or other optical artifacts.
+If the OPT3004 performs less than optimally, inspect the optical surface for dirt, scratches, or other optical artifacts.

-10 Power Supply Recommendations
+10 Power-Supply Recommendations

-Although the OPT3001-Q1 device has low sensitivity to power-supply issues, good practices are always recommended.
-For best performance, the OPT3001-Q1 V{DD} pin must have a stable, low-noise power supply with a 100-nF bypass capacitor close to the device and solid grounding.
-There are many options for powering the OPT3001-Q1 device, because the device current consumption levels are very low.
+Although the OPT3004 has low sensitivity to power-supply issues, good practices are always recommended.
+For best performance, the device $V{DD}$ pin must have a stable, low-noise power supply with a 100-nF bypass capacitor close to the device and solid grounding.
+Low consumption levels provide many options for powering the device.